 How to get the cheapest tickets

 - Prices may vary by the date and time of traveling.
 It helps if your travel date and time are flexible.
-You can book up to 3 months before traveling.
-Please find prices here;
+You can book up to 6 months before traveling.
+Please find prices here.

-- If you have a Swiss rail pass, you only need a ticket to the Swiss border: usually that's Basel Bad Bf (or Basel SBB) or Schaffhausen.
-For example: with a Swiss Travel Pass, you do not need a full ticket from Berlin to Zurich, because the leg from Basel to Zurich is covered by the pass.
-A ticket to Basel is sufficient;
+- If you have a Swiss rail pass, you only need a ticket to the Swiss border.
+Usually that's Basel Bad Bf (or Basel SBB) or Schaffhausen.
+For example: with a Swiss Travel Pass, you do not need a full ticket all the way from Berlin to Zürich, because the leg from Basel to Zürich is covered by the pass.
+A ticket to Basel is sufficient.

-- An alternative to booking a ticket to the Swiss border station, is to book a ticket for the "passholder fare".
+- Instead of a ticket to the Swiss border station, you can also book a ticket for a "passholder fare".
 That's a ticket for the entire route for people who own a rail pass for Switzerland or Germany.
 The ticket is cheaper than a regular ticket because the leg covered by the rail pass is free.
 An advantage of this fare is that it includes a seat reservation for the entire route, not just to the border.
-Passholder fares are not always available.
-If they're unavailable, you simply book to the border;
+Passholder fares are not always available, nor needed: seat reservations are usually not required within Switzerland.
+If they're unavailable, you simply book to the border.

 - If you have a rail pass that covers both Germany and Switzerland, you don't need a ticket at all.
 You just need a seat reservation.